Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “Burnout symptoms do not manifest so clearly as a cold or a skin rash [HOOK].
 Yet, being subjected to them for a long time usually leads the person to clinical depression and higher suicidal tendencies [TOPIC SENTENCE].
 The hidden burnout symptoms can mimic the signs of typical seasonal reactions to the weather or mood swings [CONTEXT SENTENCE].
 However, the danger of burnout consists of both its unclear manifestations and severity of its consequences [THESIS STATEMENT]. ”

-“Students sometimes feel overwhelmed with tasks and deadlines.”
+Weak Example: "Students sometimes feel overwhelmed with tasks and deadlines."
+(This is an understatement and doesn't convey urgency or severity.)

-“What feels like ‘just stress’ now for an average student could spiral into full emotional shutdown within a semester.”
+Strong Example: "What feels like 'just stress' now for an average student could spiral into a full emotional shutdown within a semester."
+(This uses vivid language and points to a drastic, imminent consequence, creating an alarming tone.)

 The Contradictory Introduction